mbafford/browser-tools/README.md

 Credit to [https://github.com/simonw/tools](https://github.com/simonw/tools) ([https://tools.simonwillison.net/](https://tools.simonwillison.net/)) for the inspiration.

+Some of these tools have command-line versions in [mbafford/cli-tools](https://github.com/mbafford/cli-tools).

 # Tools

 - [Image/Text to ICS (Calendar) Entry](image-to-ics) - Take an image (or text block) and extract an ICS file for adding to your calendar.
 Screenshot a hotel reservation and let the LLM do the work of setting up dates/times/timezones/descriptions/etc.